AliceO2Group/Control/README.md

 $ git clone ssh://git@gitlab.cern.ch:7999/AliceO2Group/system-configuration.git
 ```

 It is also advisable to edit the inventory file so it points to a fresh system (in the system-configuration repository, `ansible/inventory/flpproto-control-testing`).
-The target system should accept SSH public key authentication.
+The target system should accept passwordless SSH authentication (Kerberos, public key).
+This guide assumes that the target system is a clean CC7 instance on CERN OpenStack.

+### Authentication on the target system

 Before running Ansible commands on a target system, a way is needed for Ansible to log in and perform tasks which usually require root privileges.
 As far as the target system is concerned, you should make sure that:
 * either the target system allows SSH login as root (configuration file `/etc/ssh/sshd_config`), accepts public key authentication for root, and Ansible is run as root (by appending `-u root` to Ansible commands); OR
-* the target system accepts public key authentication for the unprivileged user, and this user is sudo-enabled with NOPASSWD on the target system.
+* the target system accepts public key authentication for the unprivileged user, and this user is `sudo`-enabled with `NOPASSWD` on the target system.

 Ideally one would use an unprivileged user, and keep SSH root login disabled (default on CC7).
-If this is the case, (on CC7) the user on the target system should be in the group `wheel` (`# gpasswd -a username wheel`) and the line `%wheel  ALL=(ALL)       NOPASSWD: ALL` should be present and uncommented in the sudoers configuration file.
-To check this, run `visudo` as root on the target system.
+If this is the case, the user on the target system must be in the group `wheel` (which should be true on CC7 with Kerberos-authenticated CERN users).
+If not, the command `# gpasswd -a username wheel` adds a user to the `wheel` group.
+To allow passwordless `sudo` the line `%wheel  ALL=(ALL)       NOPASSWD: ALL` should be present and uncommented in the sudoers configuration file.
+To check this, run `# visudo` as root on the target system.

+### Running ansible-playbook

 Assuming the current directory is the one with Ansible's `site.yml` (directory `ansible` in the system-configuration repository) and assuming this repository (Control) is cloned at `~/Control`, this is the single step for deployment, configuration and execution:

-`$ ansible-playbook -i inventory/flpproto-control-testing -s site.yml -e "flpprototype_systemd=~/Control/systemd/system"`
+`$ ansible-playbook -i path/to/inventory/file -s site.yml -e "flpprototype_systemd=~/Control/systemd/system"`

-This will install readout with all its dependencies on the machines (clean CC7) from the relevant inventory file, deploy the dummy configuration file and run the readout process through the Systemd unit.
+This will install readout with all its dependencies on the machines from the relevant inventory file, deploy the dummy configuration file and run the readout process through the Systemd unit.

 Add `-t `*`tag`*` ` where *`tag`* is `installation`, `configuration` or `execution` to only run one of these phases.

-## On the target machine
+## Things to do on the target machine

 View the logs for the readout service: